LIMUNIMI/ASMD/docs/Scientific_notes.rst

 | Hist | 8.97 ± 26.1 | 9.01 ± 26.2 |
 +------+-------------+-------------+

-Misaligned data are therefore more similar to a new performance than to a symbolic score; for most of MIR applications, however, misaligned data are enough for both training and evaluation.
+Misaligned data are finally created by training GMM-HMM on all the 875 scores (471 considering songs where Eita's method takes less than 20 sec).
+Misaligned data are more similar to a new performance than to a symbolic score; for most of MIR applications, however, misaligned data are enough for both training and evaluation.

 BPM for `score` alignment
 -------------------------

 Previously, the BPM was always forced to 20, so that, if the BPM is not available, notes duration can still be expressed in seconds.

 Since 0.4, the BPM is simply set to 60 if not available; however, positions of beats are always provided, so that the user can reconstruct the instant BPM.